What you can recycle

 - Grain bag and baler twine stewards are required to support a government approved program for these materials; this includes financial responsibilities.
 Stewards can meet their regulatory requirements through their membership in Cleanfarms.
 See: Approval letter | Industry Stewardship Program (2021 – 2026)

-- Pesticide and fertilizer stewards are required to support a government approved program for containers (23L and under); this includes financial responsibilities.
+- Pesticide, seed, fertilizer and inoculant stewards are required to support a government approved program for containers and bags; this includes financial responsibilities.
 Stewards can meet their regulatory requirements through their membership in Cleanfarms.
-See: Approval letter | Industry Stewardship Program (2018 – 2023)
+See: Approval letter | Industry Stewardship Program (2023-2028)

 - The Environmental Farm Plan program, a popular assessment tool, helps highlight a farm’s environmental strengths.
 Find out how proper handling of farm waste fits into this in Manitoba.